IgorLofing/Axiomatic-Bedrock-Technical-Roadmap-for-the-Singularity/README.md

-# Axiomatic Bedrock: Technical Roadmap for the Singularity
+# Axiomatic Architecture for Safe, Reliable, and 100% Predictable Superintelligence
 ### The Axiomatic Architecture for Safe, Reliable, and 100% Predictable Superintelligence

 Welcome to the official repository for the Axiomatic Bedrock framework.
 This project introduces a foundational, interlocking closed-loop architecture designed to establish self-governing, mathematically predictable, and inherently safe Super AI.